Indonesian State College of Accountancy: Government affiliation

 PKN STAN is a government-affiliated college which means that the college is administered and funded by the government of Indonesia through the institution it is affiliated to.
 The government institution affiliated to PKN STAN is the Ministry of Finance of the Republic of Indonesia.
 This affiliation with the government results in cost of education not being charged to the students of the college.
 In return, the graduates of the college are obliged to serve in government institutions in Indonesia.
 The Ministry of Finance of the Republic of Indonesia gets the largest number of graduates every year.
 The other government institutions get a portion of the college graduates allocation are the Government Accountability Office of the Republic of Indonesia (Badan Pemeriksa Keuangan Republik Indonesia/ BPK RI)and the Financial and Development Supervisory Agency (Badan Pengawasan Keuangan dan Pembangunan / BPKP).
 In previous years, there is a record of allocation of graduates to the Ministry of State-Owned Enterprise of Indonesia.

-Student life

-The college provides campus dormitories for the D-IV program students for their first year.
-There are various character development activities that the students are obligated to participate into.